myatktun/myatktun.github.io/_sources/AITools.rst

         - make data transformations on fields easier
         - has general, math, text, binary, date and time, and array functions
         - scenario and functions use date/time from Organisation
+        - ``get()``: extract a value from an object with dot notation on the raw name
+        - ``map()``: extract values from an array, and transform them to create a new array, always return an array
+        - use ``get(map())`` to use the data from ``map()`` in the next module
+        - using ``get()`` and ``map()`` can save more operations than using aggregators and iterators, as functions can be mapped directly in the module
     * **Variables**
         - allow organisations to store data and reuse
         - System and Custom variables
+    * **Webhooks**
+        - to receive notifications as soon as an event occurs from another application
+        - allow to send data to Make over HTTP, usually an instant trigger
+        - can be used to connect different apps, even external, to Make
+        - has a unique URL to receive a request
+        - modules tagged with "Instant" have webhooks implemented
+        - requests are stored in a webhook queue if the scenario is inactive, sequential processing is enabled, or the scenario failed
+        - cannot use one webhook in multiple scenarios
+        - query string, header and body are used to share information
+        - can automatically determines data structure from request
+    * **Errors**
+        - organisations usage limit errors
+        - handling and validation errors with data passed between the modules
+        - API related errors
+        - module timeout error (usually 40 seconds)
+        - inconsistency error when multiple scenarios modify the same database
+        - data is saved in the logs when an error occurs
+        - a scenario can be deactivated when too many errors occur
+        - Incomplete Executions: if enabled, data and blueprint from a failed scenario run will be saved, and continue to run, e.g. bundle 3 will be processed even if bundle 2 causes error
+        - can retry incomplete executions automatically, manually or in bulk
+        - Make will not save data for incomplete executions if data is set to confidential
+    * **Error Handlers**
+        - connected to specific modules, and will only run when the module has an error
+        - error handling route (empty dots) can have an error handler, one or more modules, or a combination of both
+        - error handlers give more control over the scenario behaviour, and do not consume any operations
+        - must be placed at the end of the error handling route
+        - Break: only stop for the error bundle, and save an incomplete execution, can configure more on the retry
+        - Ignore: ignore the error bundle and continue running for next bundles
+        - Resume: can set a substitute value for a module output
+        - Commit: only for ACID, stop the scenario and confirm changes to the module, further bundles will not be processed
+        - Rollback: only for ACID, stop the run and revert all changes to the module, further bundles will not be processed
+        - rollback is the default behaviour when there are no error handlers or incomplete executions are enabled

 `back to top <#ai-tools>`_